Matzo Ball Soup (to Make Grandma Proud)

 - 3 cloves garlic, peeled and smashed Add to list

-- 1 pinch chile flakes Add to list
+- 1 pinch red pepper flakes Add to list

 - 1 whole chicken, 3 to 4 pounds, breast meat cut off and reserved, legs, thighs and wings used Add to list